 Nearly 300 community gardens exist throughout the city of Minneapolis.
-About one fourth of these gardens are on vacant City-owned lots.
+About one fifth of these gardens are on vacant City-owned lots.
 These spaces provide residents with the opportunity to grow their own produce.
 Learn more about the Benefits of Community Gardens courtesy of Gardening Matters.

 How the City Supports Community Gardening